codingforpleasure/customized-workspace/Ubuntu/useful-resources/ensemble.md

 * Can handle missing values automatically, Sparse Aware implementation with automatic handling of missing data values.

 * Parallel processing (Scale well on multiple machine/cores)

+* Block Structure to support the parallelization of tree construction.

 * Can cross-validate at each iteration (Enables early stopping, finding optimal number of iterations)